KatAshLey/learn_terraform/terraform_basics.md

 ```

 - `terraform init`
-downloads necessary plugins depending on the configuration in the .tf file.
+Downloads necessary plugins depending on the configuration in the .tf file.
 Run this for first time before plan

 - `terraform plan`
-strongly recommended to run this before apply, shows the actions that Terraform will take
+Strongly recommended to run this before apply, shows the actions that Terraform will take

 - `terraform apply`
-shows changes/actions Terraform will take, confirm running code with 'yes'
+Shows changes/actions Terraform will take, confirm deploying code with 'yes'

+- `terraform apply -target <resource_type.resource_name>`
+To restart a single specified resource, confirm deploying resource with 'yes'

 - `terraform output`
-gives outputs of current state.
+Gives outputs of current state.
 If a new output is entered, run terraform refresh

 - `terraform refresh`
-refreshes state without applying changes, gives outputs
+Refreshes state without applying changes, gives outputs

 - `--auto-approve`
 Adding this to the end of a command that needs approval eg Yes to continue, will remove the approval step